tonyx/Sharpino/README.md

 - Version 2.6.6: Can create new snapshots for aggregates that have no events yet (can happen when you want to do massive upcast/snapshot for any aggregate)
 - Version 2.6.4: the mkAggregateSnapshots and mkSnapshots are now public in commandhandler so that they can be used in the user application to create snapshots of the aggregates and contexts.
 This is userful after an aggregate refactoring update so that any application can do upcast of all aggregates and then store them as snapshots (and then foreget about the need to keep upcast logic active i.e. can get rid of any older version upcast chain).
 - Version 2.6.3: Stateview added  ```getFilteredAggregateSnapshotsInATimeInterval```which returns a list of snapshots of a specific type/version of aggregate in a time interval filtered by some criteria no matter if any context contains references to those aggregates, so you can retrieve aggregates even if no context has references to them (for instance "inactive users").
-- Version 2.6.2: CommandHandler, PgEventStore and PgBinaryEventstore expose as setLogger (newLogger: Ilogger) based on the ILogger interface replacing Log4net.
+- Version 2.6.2: CommandHandler, PgEventStore and PgBinaryEventstore expose as setLogger (newLogger: ILogger) based on the ILogger interface replacing Log4net.
 You can then pass that value after retrieving it from the DI container (straightforward in a .net core/asp.net app).
 - Version 2.6.0: Added a function for the GDPR in command handler able to virtuallty delete snapshots and events, i.e. replace any event with an events that returns an empty version of the state and also replace any snapshot with the voided/empty version of that state (and also fill the cache with that empty value).
 - Version 2.5.9: Added the possibility via StateView to retrieve the initial state/initial snapshot of any aggregate to allow retrieving the data that the users claims.
 So when users unsubscribe to any app then they have the rights to get any data.
 This is possibile by getting the initial states and any following event.
 I think it will be ok to give the user a json of the  initial snapshots and any events via an anonymous record and then let the use download that JSON.
 - Version 2.5.8: Added query for aggregate events in a time interval.
 StateView/Readmodel can use it passing a predicate to filter events (example: Query all the payment events).
 Aggregate should not keep those list ob objects to avoid unlimited grow.